Fireworks Regulation Information

 A good rule of thumb: anything that explodes or leaves the ground is most likely illegal in Colorado.

 Any person who violates the laws pertaining to the sale, possession, and use of fireworks commits a class 3 misdemeanor and faces up to $750 in fines, six months in prison, or both.

 Check for Fire Bans or Fire Restrictions

-Before you light a fuse, check to make sure your area isn’t under a fire ban or fire restriction.
-A fire ban can be enacted by your county sheriff and/or the U.S Forest Service when there is high risk of wildfire.
+Before you light a fuse, check to ensure your area isn’t under a fire ban or restriction.
+A fire ban can be enacted by your county sheriff and/or the U.S Forest Service when there is a high risk of wildfire.
 Even permissible fireworks are prohibited when Jefferson County is under a fire restriction or ban.
 Violating the ban can result in a fine.